google/zetasql/docs/protocol_buffer_functions.md

  *------------------*/
 ```

-A table called `AlbumList` contains a proto-typed column called `Album`.
+A table called `AlbumList` contains a proto-typed column called `Chart`.
-`Album` contains a field called `date`, which can store an integer.
+`Chart` contains a field called `date`, which can store an integer.
 The
 `date` field has an annotated format called `DATE` assigned to it, which means
 that when you extract the value in this field, it returns a `DATE`, not an
 `INT64`.